igrishaev/pg2/docs/pg-settings.md

 ~~~

 These Clojure functions rely on Postgres functions called `set_config` and
-`current-setting`.
+`current_setting`.
 Both functions work with parameters meaning they are safe
 from SQL injections.

 ## Time Zone